rasingollam/Jivita-Expert-Advisors/MultiTF-EMATrend/README.md

 - Use higher timeframes for longer-term trends (H4/D1) and lower for shorter-term confirmation (H1/M30)
 - The EA performs best on trending instruments and major pairs with decent volatility
 - Consider increasing the SlAtrMultiplier in high volatility conditions
+- Test both trend-following and counter-trend modes to see which works best for your specific market

 ## Implementation Details

 The EA consists of several key components:
 1. **EmaSlopeTrend**: Core indicator class that calculates EMA slopes and determines trend direction
 2. **TradeManager**: Handles all trade entry, exit, and risk management functions
+3. **TimeFilter**: Controls trading hours restrictions and visual time line representation
-3. **NewBarDetector**: Ensures the EA only processes new bars to prevent redundant operations
+4. **NewBarDetector**: Ensures the EA only processes new bars to prevent redundant operations

 All signals are analyzed at the completion of a bar, rather than during its formation, for more reliable signals.